Jury awards climate scientist Michael Mann $1 million in defamation lawsuit

 ''Mann could be said to be the Jerry Sandusky of climate science, except for instead of molesting children, he has molested and tortured data,'' Simberg wrote.
 Another writer, Mark Steyn, later referenced Simberg's article in his own piece in National Review, calling Mann's research ''fraudulent.''

-The jury in Superior Court of the District of Columbia awarded Mann $1 in compensatory damages from each writer; it also awarded punitive damages of $1,000 from Simberg and $1 million from Steyn.
-It announced its verdict after four weeks of trial and one day of deliberations.
+The jury in Superior Court of the District of Columbia found that Simberg and Steyn made false statements, awarding Mann $1 in compensatory damages from each writer.
+It awarded punitive damages of $1,000 from Simberg and $1 million from Steyn, after finding that the pair made their statements with ''maliciousness, spite, ill will, vengeance or deliberate intent to harm.''

 During the trial, Steyn represented himself, but said through his manager Melissa Howes that he would be appealing the $1 million award in punitive damages, saying it would have to face ''due process scrutiny.''